gavinhoward/bc/manuals/dc.md

 the precision of any operations (with exceptions). `scale` is initially `0`.

 Each item ([numbers](#dc-numbers) or [commands](#dc-commands)) in the input source code is processed and executed, in order.
+Input is processed immediately when entered.

 #### Comments